mikelma/craftium/craftium-docs/docs/environments.md

 !!! note

-    Although craftium is a reinfrocement learning environment creation framework, it comes with some predefined environments ready to use and whose implementations can also serve as inspiration for creating new ones.
+    Although craftium is a reinforcement learning environment creation framework, it comes with some predefined environments ready to use and whose implementations can also serve as inspiration for creating new ones.
 Check `mods/craftium_env` inside the directory of every environment in the [repo](https://github.com/mikelma/craftium/tree/main/craftium-envs).

 ## Chop tree 🪓

-The player spawns in a dense forest with many trees and it is equiped with an steel axe.
-Every time the player chops a tree a positive reward `1.0` is given, otherwise the reward is `0.0`.
+The player spawns in a dense forest with many trees, equipped with a steel axe.
+Every time the player chops a tree a positive reward of `1.0` is given, otherwise the reward is `0.0`.

 <center>
 <img src="../imgs/env_chop_tree.gif" width="200" align="center">